-Landscaping construction activities on public lands other than public rights-of-way, such as parks, open space and greenway corridors, are exempt from the construction and planting requirements of these Standards.
+Unless otherwise noted in city standardsby the Director, all lLandscaping construction activities on public lands other thanincluding public rights-of-way, such as parks, open space and greenway corridors, are included in exempt from the construction and planting requirements of these Standards.
 However, these Standards may be used as a basis for construction and planting activities on all public lands.